Steward-launcher/steward-documents/plugins/plugins.md

     category: 'other', // category of plugin，just use `other` icon, // plugin icon
     title, // plugin title
-    commands, // commaneds of plugin, required
-    onInput, // core api, triggered when user enters onEnter // core api，triggered when user clicks one item or press enter / return }
+    commands, // commaneds of plugin, if empty, means a plugin of search type onInput, // core api, triggered when user enters onEnter // core api，triggered when user clicks one item or press enter / return }